cpwilkerson/login-server/presentation.md

   * [nginx @ docker store](https://store.docker.com/images/nginx)
 * More information on nginx can be found @ [nginx](https://www.nginx.com)
 * More information can be found on Docker @ [Docker](http://www.docker.com)

+^ nginx to the rescue!
+  * explain how you have nginx setup and working in a docker container

 ---
 ## Microservice Architecture